Keto Chicken Parmesan Sliders

 A stacked pile of keto chicken parmesan sliders showing crispy breaded chicken, marinara sauce, and melted cheese between soft buns.

-The keto slider rolls I use (and why)
+The keto rolls I use for these sliders (and a grocery store backup)

 About the Author